SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/SBND_DAQ_GettingStarted.md

   - pmtx02 is the 1730 digitizer connected to link 1, in the Xarapuca crate on the right
   - crt2x2upstr is just what it sounds like - all 4 modules on the upstream (south) frame
   - crt2x2dwnstr is just what it sounds like - all 4 modules on the downstream (north) frame
+  - crt_test is the test setup on the A-frame
   - ptb01 is the trigger board

  Type ./run to  start the run and type ./stop to stop the run